emoncms/usefulscripts/readme.md

 ## Integrity check

 A tool for checking the integrity of your emoncms phpfiwa, phpfina, phptimeseries and phptimestore feeds.
-Run the integrity check tool from terminal with:
+To use, open recover.php and set the engine data directories.
+Run the recover tool from terminal with:

     php integritycheck.php